latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Low income families in Vermont receive assistance from community action agencies.
-The centers offer various assistance programs to residents, including employment services, job training, and emergency financial assistance and cash grants.
-Call an agency to meet with a case manager and to get more information on the programs administered.
+Low income families in Vermont can get help from community action agencies near them, in their community.
+The centers offer various financial assistance programs and grant money to residents, including employment services, job training, and money to help pay rent, energy bills and more.
+Find a community action agency near you in VT to meet with a case manager and to get more information on the programs administered.

 Save money from the Individual Development Account (IDA).
 This is a matched savings program for working poor as well as low and moderate income clients.
 Some community action agencies will call this program the Assets for Opportunity.
 It allows residents of Vermont to deposit a pre-determined amount of money each month into a special savings account.
 Then the state will match a portion of their savings.
 Clients will be able to save money which can be used to help them pay for a home, business, or education.